-Underground constructions make great bomb shelters.
+An underground shipping container bunker makes a great bomb and storm shelter.
 But, they can also be used for creating a regular living space for the benefits they offer.
+DIY shipping container bunker is not difficult a project as it may seem.
 You must have noticed that underground temperatures are on the lower side even on a hot sunny day.
 It is because the area doesn’t receive direct sunlight.
-You can construct underground shipping container shelters for a living space or storage purposes.
+You can construct underground shipping container shelters for living space or storage purposes.

 The process of creating an underground structure with a container is similar to creating a traditional basement.
 Prepare a solid base to place your shipping container underground.
 You can then place your container and add protection to its exterior walls and roof.
 After finishing this exterior construction, you can consider working on the interiors as per your preferences.
 For modification of your container interiors, you must check out our other articles.
 They will provide you detailed information for fitting doors and windows, building interior walls, and other such stuff.